rcamach7/facebook-clone/README.md

 - Add Emoji and Comment Enhancement icons at the end of add a comment bar for nicer UI
 - When in mobile view - have the post take up 95%+ of the available width
+- Rename App.js handle post / comment like name to be more specific to avoid confusion